-A stunning display of 439 knitted poppies has been created by the Friends of Layton Cemetery Group to commemorate the servicemen and women buried and remembered at Layton Cemetery.
+A stunning display of 439 knitted poppies was created by the Friends of Layton Cemetery Group to commemorate the servicemen and women buried and remembered at Layton Cemetery.

-The poppies were laid out on a grass carpet on Friday as part of a remembrance service to honour the war dead.
+The poppies were laid out on a grass carpet as part of a remembrance service to honour the war dead.